Elementary Teacher Blogs

 A K-2 teacher reflects on arts-based learning, providing age-appropriate learning activities with artistic flair.

 This blog provides reflections on classroom management, professional development, and character education.

-Written by a multi-age classroom teacher leading learners in 1st through 3rd grade, this blog provides guided math activities, classroom management ideas for multiple ages, and freebies for early elementary teachers.
+Written by a classroom teacher, this website provides guided math activities, classroom management ideas for multiple ages, and freebies for early elementary teachers.